RonenNess/Shaku/docs/gfx_sprite.md

 ### sprite.color : <code>Color</code> \| <code>Array.&lt;Color&gt;</code>
 Sprite color.
 If array is set, will assign each color to different vertex, starting from top-left.

 **Kind**: instance property of [<code>Sprite</code>](#Sprite)
-<a name="Sprite+static"></a>

-### sprite.static : <code>Boolean</code>
-Is this a static sprite.
-Static sprites will only calculate vertices properties once, and reuse them in following render calls.
-This will improve performance, but also means that once the sprite is rendered once, changing things like position, size, rotation, etc. won't affect the output.
-To refresh the properties of a static sprite, you need to call updateStaticProperties() manually.

-**Kind**: instance property of [<code>Sprite</code>](#Sprite)
 <a name="Sprite+flipX"></a>